Gaussian QM Conformer Ensemble Tutorial

 Navigate to the Floe Report tab and open the “Failure Report - Gaussian Conformer Ensemble” to see why each record failed.

-In conformer ensembles, there are always some records in the failure dataset; it is not a cause for alarm.
-There are two main sources for failures: (1) Conformers are deduplicated before and after optimization, and the duplicates are sent to the failures.
+There were no failures for this small molecule.
+However, if there are failures they will come from two main sources: (1) Conformers are deduplicated before and after optimization, and the duplicates are sent to the failures.
 (2) Conformers higher in energy than the specified cutoff will also be sent to the failures.

 Next, navigate to the Gaussian Conformer Report to see a summary of the results.

 This report summarizes the results of the Conformer Ensemble calculation.
 First is a table showing the relative energy of the input conformer.
-In this case, the input conformer has a relative energy around 8 kcal/mol for both levels of theory (that was used for the optimization and single-point energy calculations).
+In this case, the input conformer has a relative energy around 7 kcal/mol at B3LYP-GD3BJ/6-31G* used for the single point energy.

 Next are histograms showing the number of conformers at each relative energy.
 These energy windows are binned automatically.
 In this example, each bin is 2 kcal wide.